 Gonorrhea is a bacterial infection that can be treated with antibiotics.
 Due to limited options in terms of antibiotics being used, there is a strong resistance against antibiotics used in treating Gonorrhea.
-For this reason, any patient under Gonorrhea treatment must follow their doctor’s prescription and dosage to the last step in order to avoid formation of drug resistance.
+For this reason, any patient under Gonorrhea treatment must follow their doctor’s prescription and dosage to the last step in order to avoid the formation of drug resistance.

 The initial treatment for Gonorrhea